mpahrens/Yyzzy/EXAMPLES.md

 This test library is structured so that you can mix and match feature usage at any level of abstraction:
 - Data
   - lowest level of abstraction
-- Library
   - module + struct based
+- Standard Library
-  - no otp or server dependence
+  - no particular runtime dependencies
+  - Assumes entities are operated on using the Yyzzy, Yyzzy.Entity, and Yyzzy.Properties module functions.
 - Runtime System (RTS)
   - Otp or server protocol dependant
 - DSL